 - Swap it out for arborio rice as in this Oven Farro Risotto with Asparagus.

-- Toss into hearty vegetable or green salads to add texture and heft such as this Farro with Roasted Beets from Cooking Light.
+- Toss into hearty vegetable or green salads to add texture and heft.

 Hot cereal and grain salads aside, if you are going to make anything with farro, make Zucchini Farro Cakes from the talented Megan Gordon.
 Megan is a master of whole grains, having started the Marge Granola company and authored the just-published cookbook Whole Grain Mornings, which features inspiring and inventive ideas, from Coconut Quinoa Porridge to Blueberry Breakfast Bars.
 Plus, the book generously shares the prized Marge granola recipe….practically worth the price tag alone.

 In Whole Grain Mornings, Megan does up her farro cakes rather elegantly for a weekend brunch alongside slow roasted tomatoes and herbed goat cheese.
 I decided to simplify matters for a weeknight supper by pairing them with a Lemon Dill Yogurt Sauce that takes all of five minutes to pull together.